authoritydmc/UpdateAppSupport/README.md

 This library helps you to easily deploy update just by updating links in Firebase node ...
 For more information read the readme.md

-The main point was to learn how to make a Android library .. ☺️

 ## Basic Requirement